-To register to participate by telephone in the Public Input portion of the Council or Committee of the Whole Agenda or at the Open Forum portion of a Committee of the Whole meeting, please email firstname.lastname@example.org or telephone 250-475-5501 and state your name, address and the date of the meeting at which you wish to speak.
+To register to participate by MsTeams in the Public Input portion of the Council or Committee of the Whole Agenda or at the Open Forum portion of a Committee of the Whole meeting, please email firstname.lastname@example.org or telephone 250-475-5501 and state your name, address and the date of the meeting at which you wish to speak.
 You must have access to a telephone, provide a telephone number that can be used to contact you, and an email address where instructions can be sent to you.
-Registration deadline is 12:00 p.m. noon on the day of the meeting.
+The registration deadline is 12:00 p.m. noon on the day of the meeting.

 You will find details about participating in the meetings of Council at: Addressing Council.